Gail Anderson-Dargatz

 After nearly a decade of teaching within the Optional-Residency MFA program in creative writing at the University of British Columbia, Gail now works as an editor and mentors writers around the world.
 She also hosts a fall writing retreat at Sorrento Centre, BC.

-Gail lives in the Shuswap in south-central British Columbia, the landscape found in so much of her writing, with her husband Mitch Krupp and their family.
 She is a member of The Writers' Union of Canada, the Federation of BC Writers, and Crime Writers of Canada.

-Photo credit: Vi Anderson-Dargatz
+Photo credit: Valentine Anderson-Dargatz